Fluffernuttersandwich/Smorgasbord/MOD_NOTES.md

 The aesthetics are a mixed bag.

+These packs can hit your FPS.

 This mod is a "historical preservation society" for every community made POI ever made over the years.

 If you don't like it, that's fine, but please don't complain about it.
-Just play without these mods.
+Just play without these mods, they're disabled by default!

 ---